Mindy Cooke | Pensacola, acrylic on canvas

 We feature four artists each month.
 We highlight and promote each month’s artists via the homepage of the Missouri Arts Council website, the Featured Artists page on the website, monthly email, social media, and links to the artists’ websites.
 Artists receive a $500 stipend/license fee to feature their work online.
 We appreciate the administrative support of Mid-America Arts Alliance.

-Individual Missouri-resident artists of any medium with online work that they have ownership to license.
+Individual artists who are residents of Missouri for the long-term foreseeable future are eligible.
 (Groups are not eligible.)
-Mediums may include (but are not limited to) visual art, literature, music, video, dance, theater, storytelling, and traditional arts.
+Artists may be creating in any medium with online work that they have ownership to license.
+Mediums may include but are not limited to visual art, literature, music, video, dance, theater, storytelling, and traditional arts.

 Our aim through all of our Featured Artists promotions, from our website to social media, is to drive people to the artist’s own website, where they can then learn more about the artist and experience more of the artist’s work.
 This means an artist’s website must have multiple examples of their work.